 Click here to report a concern

-Gender responsive safeguarding
+Intersectional gender responsive safeguarding

 Sponsorship

-We take proactive steps to prevent children and young people from being harmed or placed at the risk of harm as a result of their association with us.
-Employees are trained to look for indications that a donor may pose a threat to a child’s well-being at the sign-up stage and any point throughout the sponsorship.
+We take proactive steps to prevent children from being harmed or placed at the risk of harm as a result of their association with us.
+Employees are trained to look for indications that a donor may pose a threat to a child’s well-being at the sign-up stage and any point throughout sponsorship.
 All communications (verbal, written or visual) from donors to sponsored children are screened by individuals who are specially trained for this task.
 No questionable letter or picture is sent to a sponsored child without first reviewing it with our Safeguarding team.

 Plan International Canada reserves the right to request that a sponsor undergo a police check at any point.
 We also reserve the right to decline a new sponsorship or bring an existing sponsorship to a close, and in making this decision we err on the side of caution in the best interests of children.